Kitware/vtk-js/Sources/Filters/General/ImageSliceFilter/api.md

-## Introduction

-vtkImageOutlineFilter - generates outline of labelmap from an vtkImageData input in a given direction (slicing mode).

-vtkImageOutlineFilter creates a region (labelmap) outline based on input data given .
-The output is a vtkImageData object containing only boundary voxels.

-## See Also

 ## Methods

 ### extend

-Method used to decorate a given object (publicAPI+model) with vtkImageOutlineFilter characteristics.
+Method used to decorate a given object (publicAPI+model) with vtkImageSliceFilter characteristics.

 | Argument | Type | Description |